rhk7913/archlinux.github.io/index.md

 ## Change the root password

-The following command will guide you through changing your root password:
+The following command will guide you through changing your root password.
+You will need the root account and password to log into the GUI for the first time.

 ```
 passwd
 ```
 ## Installing a desktop environment (DE)

-_**The website that I used for installing a DE provided steps for installing the Gnome DE.**_
+**Note:** The website that I used for installing a DE provided steps for installing the Gnome DE.

 The following commands will install the Gnome DE: